B-UMMI/chewBBACA/CHEWBBACA/docs/user/tutorials/step_by_step.rst

 Paralog detection
 :::::::::::::::::

-The next step in the analysis is to determine if some of the loci can be considered paralogs, based on the result of the wgMLST allele calling.
-The *AlleleCall* module returns a list of Paralogous genes in the *RepeatedLoci.txt* file that can be found on the *results32_wgMLST/results_<datestamp>* folder.
-The *RepeatedLoci.txt* file contains a set of 20 loci that were identified as possible paralogs.
+The next step in the analysis is to determine if some of the loci can be considered paralogs based on the result of the wgMLST allele calling.
+The *AlleleCall* module returns a list of Paralogous genes in the ``paralogous_counts.tsv`` file that can be found on the ``results32_wgMLST/results_<datestamp>`` folder.
+The ``paralogous_counts.tsv`` file contains a set of 20 loci that were identified as possible paralogs.
 These loci should be removed from the schema due to the potential uncertainty in allele assignment.
 To remove the set of 20 paralogous loci from the allele calling results, run the following command:

 ::

-	chewBBACA.py RemoveGenes -i results32_wgMLST/results_<datestamp>/results_alleles.tsv -g results32_wgMLST/results_<datestamp>/RepeatedLoci.txt -o results32_wgMLST/results_<datestamp>/results_alleles_NoParalogs.tsv
+	chewBBACA.py RemoveGenes -i results32_wgMLST/results_<datestamp>/results_alleles.tsv -g results32_wgMLST/results_<datestamp>/paralogous_counts.tsv -o results32_wgMLST/results_<datestamp>/results_alleles_NoParalogs.tsv

-This will remove the columns matching the 20 paralogous loci from the allele calling results and save the allelic profiles into the *results_alleles_NoParalogs.tsv* file (the new file contains allelic profiles with 3108 loci).
+This will remove the columns matching the 20 paralogous loci from the allele calling results and save the allelic profiles into the ``results_alleles_NoParalogs.tsv`` file (the new file contains allelic profiles with 3108 loci).

 cgMLST schema determination